panyogesh/integration-magma/utils/GitHub/README.md

-# Small utilities for interacting with Github
+# Uutilities for interacting with Github

+## Details for the scripts/steps
 * Fetching all open pull request from Github and convert to CSV format ```gitHubPulls.py```